 Log in

-The design of Circle V is based on the programming report, which was developed based on community input received during listening sessions, walks, and other outreach opportunities.
-The Circle V conceptual design was presented to the community during in-person and virtual community meetings and adjusted based on community input.
-We are currently developing the schematic design and will host a schematic design meeting in late Spring.
-Please leave us your comments about the project.
+The design of Circle V is based on the programming report, which was developed on the basis of community input received during listening sessions, walks, and other outreach opportunities.

 Support our work